Ircam-WAM/timeside-sdk-js/README.md

 const rawApi = new TimesideApi(new Configuration(urlConfig))
 ```

-Init a persistent token save it to browser's local storage.
+Init a persistent token to save it to browser's local storage.
-By default, the token is saved in the 'timeside-api-token' key.
-You can provide an string parameter to `LocalStorageJWTToken` to change it.
+By default, the token is saved in the 'timeside-api-token' local storage's key.
+You can provide an string parameter to `LocalStorageJWTToken` constructor to change it.

 ```javascript
 // This helper saves the JWTToken to window.localStorage